J-Siu/johnsiu.com/content/blog/how-to-configure-systemd-journal-remote.md

 Additionally if you want to prevent accidental overwrite by future package update, you can create a */etc/systemd/journal-upload.conf.d* directory and put your config file inside, as long as the file end with a *.conf* extension.

-As a side notes, I am doing this within a LXC container and seems the service will not use /etc/hosts for dns resolvution, I end up using IP address here.
+As a side notes, I am doing this within a LXC container and seems the service will not use /etc/hosts for dns resolution, I end up using IP address here.
 So if you use hostname and see error message that journal-upload cannot reach the target, try switch to IP address.

 ### Receiving server configuration